Antineoplastic Drugs — topoisomerase-II inhibitor

 The household route: excretion onto bedding and surfaces

 Etoposide reaches the sleep environment by a route unique to this drug family.
 About half of a dose is excreted in urine, so for several days after each treatment the patient's body fluids carry the drug — and it deposits onto the surfaces and fabrics they contact.
-Peer-reviewed — IARC Monograph Vol. 76 Surveys of oncology wards make this concrete: etoposide was detectable on a substantial share of tested surfaces, with toilet seats a prominent hot spot, and the authors explicitly note the exposure risk extends beyond staff to "patients, family members and visitors."
+Regulatory — IARC Monograph Vol. 76 Surveys of oncology wards make this concrete: etoposide was detectable on a substantial share of tested surfaces, with toilet seats a prominent hot spot, and the authors explicitly note the exposure risk extends beyond staff to "patients, family members and visitors."
 Peer-reviewed — Walton et al. 2020

 Keeping it in proportion